department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 ## Apply now

-**_draft_**
 This is a high-level description of the introduction page for benefit applications.
+The introduction page is the start of the react app and indicates the beginning of the form.
+It isn't a static page.
+This page is separate from the static "How to Apply" page, and repeats some eligiblity and how to apply information in case users navigate to this page from somewhere outside of VA.gov.

-### File for [benefit] header
+### Page header
+The page title should be: "Apply for [benefit type]".
+For Disability, the page header should be "File for disability compensation"

-VA paper form equivalency appear under the page header.
-This shows the equivalent VA paper form *Equal to VA Form 21-526EZ (Application for Disability Compensation and Related Compensation Benefits).*
+Under the page header is the VA paper form equivalency.
+This shows the equivalent VA paper form that the online application corresponds to.
+For example:
+*Equal to VA Form 21-526EZ (Application for Disability Compensation and Related Compensation Benefits).*

-### Sign-in
+### Sign-in message
+At the top of the introduction page, is a sign in message.
+There are two different messages depending if a user is signed in or if the user isn't signed in to their account.

 Message when a user isn't signed in:
 - Lets applicants know that by signing in some information from their profile account could be prefilled into the application and that they can save their work as they go.
 - Gives time on how long the application will be saved for
-- Blue CTA button *Sign In to Start Your Application*
+- Blue CTA button *Sign in to start your application*
 - Link to fill out the application without signing in.
 (For all online applications except for Disability Compensation)

 [screenshot]
 ![signed out.png](https://images.zenhubusercontent.com/59b0414bb0222d5de476aa22/1d5d3f75-9047-44d1-8ebb-93c5c7c25e53)

 Message when a user is signed in:
-- Lets applicant know they are signed in and can save work as they go
+- Lets applicant know they are signed in and can save their work as they go
 - Green CTA button

 [screenshot]
 ![signed in message.png](https://images.zenhubusercontent.com/59b0414bb0222d5de476aa22/a965f3f5-5065-4b54-bfda-5ebb5452e4bb)

 ### Subway map
-Subway, or process, map (https://design.va.gov/components/process-list) shows the applicant the steps they need to take to apply for a benefit.
+Subway, or process, map (https://design.va.gov/components/process-list) shows the steps the users needs to take to apply for a benefit.
 The headings are action words, short and concise, and consistent across forms.

 **Prepare**
 - Gives the applicant the information they’ll need to fill out the form, such as if they need to submit any documentation or provide their SSN, bank information, military history, spouse information, etc.